KumudKhandelwal/Deep-Learning-with-Python/README.md

 # Deep-Learning-with-Python
-Algorithms, concepts, and logics based on PyTorch and TensorFlow
+Algorithms, concepts, and logical implementation using PyTorch.

 A summary of which lab covers what topic: